St. Nicholas of Tolentine Church (Bronx)

-The Church of St. Nicholas of Tolentine is a Roman Catholic parish church under the authority of the Roman Catholic Archdiocese of New York, located at Fordham Road at University Avenue, in the Bronx borough of New York City, in the U.S. state of New York.
-The substantial stone twin-towered is deemed "The Cathedral of the Bronx."
+St. Nicholas of Tolentine Catholic Church is a parish in the Archdiocese of New York, located at Fordham Road at University Avenue, in the Bronx, New York City.
+The substantial stone twin-towered church has been dubbed "The Cathedral of the Bronx."

 History

-The parish was founded by the Augustinian friars on 22 April 1906, with the first Mass occurring in a small garage on North Street near Jerome Avenue.
+The parish was founded by the Augustinian friars on April 22, 1906, with the first Mass occurring in a small garage on North Street near Jerome Avenue.
 Immediately from 1906 on, construction of a permanent church with parochial buildings on Andrews Avenue and Fordham Road commenced.
 The complex would consist of a two-story "combination building," a parochial school-over-church building, along with a separate rectory.
-Monsignor J. F. Mooney, V.G. laid the cornerstone on 15 July 1906. the church was dedicated by Archbishop (later Cardinal) Farley on 15 September 1907.
+Monsignor J. F. Mooney, V.G. laid the cornerstone on July 15, 1906. the church was dedicated by Archbishop (later Cardinal) Farley on September 15, 1907.
 In 1914, the property was valued at $135,000.
 By 1914, the University Avenue and Fordham Road property that the present church stands on was purchased and being prepared.
-The present Collegiate Gothic church structure was built 1927 to the designs of Delaney, O'Connor & Schultz.
-The building has been incorrectly dated by other sources to the 1950s and early 1900s.
+The present Collegiate Gothic church structure was built in 1927 to the designs of Delaney, O'Connor & Schultz.
+The building has been incorrectly dated by other sources as being erected in the early 1900s, or sometime in the 1950s.

 On March 5, 2010, a suspicious two-alarm blaze filled the sanctuary with flames and smoke.
 "The fire started in a former confessional-turned-storage room in the vestibule of the church, blocking the main entrance."
 The Rev. Joseph Girone evacuated worshipers through the rectory after principal exits were blocked.
 Some firemen were injured from a falling plaster ceiling.
 FDNY Deputy Chief Kevin Scanlon called the fire "suspicious" that "accelerated rapidly [and] it was a heavy fire that didn't have the normal flow of a fire."
 A string of arson attacks against Bronx churches had recently claimed the Glory of Christ Church in December 2009 in Parkchester.
 Despite the fire, church services were resumed at the parish school's gym, adjacent to the church.

 The parish is still staffed by the Augustinian friars.